Net-Base Maintenance

 • preparation for modernization, services or new target platforms

-What typically comes up on the table in Delphi support
+What typically comes up in Delphi support

 Smoother releases